kimnamlhn/Film-Booking/README.md

 Step 3: Start project
 `npm start`

+Then head on over to `http://localhost:3000` to see it in action.

 ## Technologies
-Front - end: HTML, CSS, JS, Handlebars, Bootstrap
+Front-end: HTML, CSS, JS, Handlebars, Bootstrap

 Back-end: NodeJS, Express